Revival of quantum correlations without system-environment back-action: Model

-\textit{Model.}--We shall analyze the dynamics of a pair of noninteracting qubits each under the local action of a SUE consisting of random external fields.
+We consider a pair of noninteracting qubits each locally coupled to a random external field, whose characteristics are unaffected by the qubit it is coupled to.
+This implies that back-action on the dynamics of the qubits is absent.
+The aim is to give a clear example of how revivals of quantum correlations may occur even without back-action.
 Each environment is a classical field mode with amplitude fixed and equal for both qubits.
-In contrast, the phase of each mode is not determined, and is equal either to zero or to $\pi$ with probability $p=1/2$.
-The interaction between each qubit and its local field mode is assumed to be strong enough so that, for sufficiently long times, the dissipation effects of the vacuum radiation modes on the qubit dynamics can be neglected.
+The phase of each mode is not determined, and is equal either to zero or to $\pi$ with probability $p=1/2$ (the case when $p_1\neq 1/2$ shall be treated in Sec.~\ref{sec:p1different}).
 This model describes a special case of two qubits each subject to a phase noisy laser \cite{andersson2007JMO,cresser2010OptComm} but where the phase can take only two values and with the diffusion coefficient in the master equation equal to zero.
-The single-qubit dynamical map is then of the random external fields type \cite{alickibook,horodecki2001PRA} and can be written as $\Lambda_S[\rho_S(0)]=\frac{1}{2}\sum_{i=1}^2U_i^{S}(t)\rho_S(0)U_i^{S\dag}(t)$, where $U_i^{S}(t)=\mathrm{e}^{-\mathrm{i}H_it/\hbar}$ is the time evolution operator with $H_i=\hbar\omega\sigma_z/2+g(\sigma_+e^{-\mathrm{i}\phi_i}+\sigma_-e^{\mathrm{i}\phi_i})$.
-Each Hamiltonian $H_i$ is expressed in the rotating frame at the qubit-field resonant frequency $\omega$.
-The time evolution operators $U_i^{S}(t)$ have the simple matrix form, in the basis $\{\ket{1},\ket{0}\}$,
+This model has in common with the one considered in Ref.~\cite{zhou2010QIP} that the environments are unaffected by the system of interest.
+However, here the element of randomness is introduced in the phase which can assume only two possible values with assigned and fixed probabilities without switching between them.
+In Ref.~\cite{zhou2010QIP} qubits are subject to random telegraph noise, where instead it is the coupling that switches between two values during the evolution.